Installing on Windows

 project.
 This will make your application use the ubiquitous

-MSVCRT.DLL saving you some troubles in the future.
+MSVCRT.DLL saving you from some troubles in the future.

 If you did not install the WinDDK to the standard path